arweenushka/python_pytest_POC/README.md

 Tests check that search functionality and menu bar are working.
 Logging, reporting and screenshots on failure are added.
 Projects based on Page Object concept.

+Python version is 3.10.6

+# How to run?

 No changes needed if project executes on Mac with chromedriver installed.
-If not, please install chromedriver or add updated version to the project folder and change chromedriver path in conftest.py file
+If not, please install chromedriver or add it to the project folder and change chromedriver path in conftest.py file

-python version is 3.10.6

-# How to run?
 Open cmd in the project folder and run the command

 All test